shawlucas/oot_src_1.0/README.md

 Legend of Zelda: Ocarina of Time NTSC 1.0

+Put a decompressed Ocarina of Time 1.0 ROM in the folder, named "baserom.z64"

-run make -C tools
+Run make -C tools

-run python3 extract_baserom.py
+Run python3 extract_baserom.py

-then run make
+Then run make

-right now it just copies files with objcopy lol
+It builds the following ROM:
+* zelda_ocarina_NTSC `md5: a6090ade6efb0490f5e74838d47bbfac`